The ecosystem

 The layered cake

 Each layer is its own repo, its own release cadence, its own clear concern.
-The order matters — the protocol is the deepest because everything above it depends on it being stable.
-Surfaces are the shallowest because they're the easiest to add and the most likely to change.
+The protocol sits deepest because everything above it depends on it being stable; surfaces are shallowest because they’re the easiest to add and the most likely to change.

 │ Gemini CLI, Codex CLI, voice pendant…) │